fransimo/fransimo_info/content_book/docs/presence/tameana/index.en.md

 ---
 # Tameana

-Tameana is a vibrational healing practice that **uses quartz crystals and channeled symbols to work on the energy body**.
-It is based on the idea of raising a person's vibrational frequency to unblock emotions, release stagnant energies, and facilitate internal transformation processes.
+Tameana is a vibrational healing practice that **uses quartz crystals and channeled symbols to work on both the energetic and physical bodies, facilitating their integration with the Whole**.
+It is based on the idea of raising a person's vibrational frequency to unblock emotions, release stagnant energies, and promote inner transformation processes.

-It has its roots in the Pleiadian tradition and was spread by Juan Manuel Giordano.
-The practice involves placing quartz crystals in specific positions around the body, combined with mantras and sacred geometry.
-Additionally, it has the unique feature of being performed remotely.
+It has roots in the Pleiadian tradition and was spread by [Juan Manuel Giordano](https://www.juanmanuelgiordano.com/).

+The practice consists of placing quartz crystals in specific positions around the body, which are then activated with Pleiadian symbols.
+It can also be performed remotely.

+During a Tameana session, energy centers are stimulated and harmonized, aligning the person with higher vibrational fields and restoring their magnetic field.
+This induces a process of cleansing and purification of physical, mental, emotional, and spiritual blockages.

+A session typically lasts a little over half an hour.
+The person receiving the vibration can be lying down.
+In an in-person session, the crystals are placed around the body and moved geometrically at intervals.
+In a remote session, the person can be in bed or on a couch while the "activator" uses their crystals, following the same geometric patterns and directing the energy from a distance.

+"Activators" simply initiate the vibrational process.
+It is the recipient and the energy itself that find the path.
+For this reason, there is no need to explain anything about your life, pain, or traumas.
+As Juan poetically puts it: _"God meets God."_

+The in-person session does not involve physical contact.

+The process can consist of up to three sessions, only if the person receiving the energy feels it is necessary.

+You can read more about Tameana at [here](https://tameana.es/en/what-is-tameana/).

-After attending three retreats in Montserrat with Juan, I trained with [Angelica Alercia](https://www.instagram.com/angelica.alercia.ser/) in 2024.
+After attending several retreats in Montserrat with Juan, I trained in 2024 with [Angelica Alercia](https://www.instagram.com/angelica.alercia.ser/).

-I practice two of its techniques:
+I practice two techniques:

 - **Salush Nahí**: Sessions for complete system harmonization and physical, emotional, and mental healing.
 It awakens and connects the intelligence of the entire Being, balancing the chakras.
-Offered in both individual and group sessions.
 - **H’ama**: Energetic cleansing of spaces.
-It clears stagnant energies that may be densifying and blocking homes, businesses, etc. Instead, it raises the vibration to optimize the space’s function.
+It releases imprinted energies that may be densifying and blocking homes, businesses, etc. Instead, it raises the vibration to optimize the space’s energy flow.

-You can read more about Tameana at [https://tameana.es/en/what-is-tameana/](https://tameana.es/en/what-is-tameana/).

-Remember to read the [service limitations](../prices/#límites-del-servicio).
+You can check prices and service limitations [here](../prices/).